lanl-ansi/PowerModels.jl/docs/src/formulations.md

 SDPWRMForm <: AbstractWRMForm
 SDPWRMPowerModel = GenericPowerModel{SDPWRMForm}
 ```
-where we (explain what the snippet is doing).

 The user-defined abstractions do not have to begin from the root `AbstractPowerFormulation` abstract type, and can begin from an intermediate abstract type.
 For example, in the following snippet:
 ```julia